mxchinegod/NeuralStyle-WebApp/README.md

 # Requirements:

-  -You need python27 (could probably work with 3 if you change some things).
-This comes with Ubuntu but if you don't have it: `sudo apt-get build-essential checkinstall`

   -You need chainer: `sudo pip install chainer`

   -You need apache2 & PHP: `sudo apt-get install apache2 && sudo apt-get install php5 libapache2-mod-php5 php5-mcrypt`